 First, make sure that you wash your cantaloupe very well and know the correct way to cut cantaloupes.
 Then take an excellent sharp knife to remove the rind.
 Cut the melon into quarters, cut the flesh into small chunks, and then place these in a pre-washed canning jar.

 Another way to preserve your cantaloupe is to freeze it.
 Cut your cantaloupe into slices.
-To make these melon slices won’t stick together, you can put wax paper between each piece.
+To make these melon slices can’t stick together, you can put wax paper or its substitution between each piece.
 Place in an airtight container, and you can freeze them for up to a month.

 How To Save Cantaloupe Seeds